Financial-Times/origami-repo-data/README.md

 ### Required everywhere

+  * `BUILD_SERVICE_URL`: The url of the Origami Build Service to use for component urls such as demos.
   * `DATABASE_URL`: A PostgreSQL connection string, with write permission on a database
   * `GITHUB_AUTH_TOKEN`: A GitHub auth token which has read access to all Financial Times repositories.
+  * `NPM_REGISTRY`: The url of the npmjs registry to use when ingesting via npm.
   * `NODE_ENV`: The environment to run the application in.
 One of `production`, `development` (default), or `test` (for use in automated tests).
   * `PORT`: The port to run the application on.